neillturner/kitchen-verifier-serverspec/README.md

 test_serverspec_installed | true | only run install_command if serverspec not installed
 extra_flags | nil | extra flags to add to ther serverspec command remove_default_path | false | remove the default_path after successful serverspec run
+http_proxy | nil | use http proxy when installing ruby, serverspec and running serverspec https_proxy | nil | use https proxy when installing puppet, ruby, serverspec and running serverspec sudo | nil | use sudo to run commands

 ## Contributing